tgroeppmaier/cpp/cpp07/README.md

 ### Exercise 00

-In this exercise, we are required to implement three function templates:
+We are required to implement three function templates:

 - **swap:** This function swaps the values of two given arguments.
 It does not return anything.
 - **min:** This function compares the two values passed as arguments.
 It returns the smallest one.
 If the two values are equal, it returns the second one.